Scottie Scheffler misses US Open after positive coronavirus test

 Grace had to pull out of the Barracuda Championship while tied second at the halfway stage after learning of his test result, which had the knock-on effect of ruling him out of the following week's first major of the year.

-"We are sorry to lose a member of the USGA family in this year's US Open field," USGA senior managing director John Bodenhamer.
+"We are sorry to lose a member of the USGA family in this year's US Open field," USGA senior managing director John Bodenhamer said.

 "Scottie has had a phenomenal rookie season and we look forward to welcoming him back to the US Open Championship for many years to come."